Zenon J. Pudlowski

-Zenon Jan Pudlowski (Pudłowski) (born 23 May 1943 in Pruchnik, Poland) is an engineer and educator.
-He is currently director of the World Institute for Engineering and Technology Education based in Melbourne, Australia.
-He is also a visiting professor at Slovak University of Technology in Bratislava, Bratislava, Slovakia.
+Zenon Jan Pudlowski (Pudłowski) (23 May 1943 - 4 February 2025) was a distinguished engineer and educator.
+He served as the director of the World Institute for Engineering and Technology Education located in Melbourne, Australia.
+Additionally, he held the position of visiting professor at the Slovak University of Technology in Bratislava, Slovakia.

 Education

 Professor Pudlowski holds a Master of Electrical Engineering from the Academy of Mining and Metallurgy in Kraków, Poland, and a PhD from Jagiellonian University (also in Kraków).

 Career

 From 1969 to 1976 he was a lecturer in the Institute of Technology at the Pedagogical University of Cracow.
 Between 1976 and 1979 he was a researcher at the Institute of Vocational Education, Warsaw, Poland, and from 1979 to 1981 was an adjunct professor in the Institute of Pedagogy at Jagiellonian University in Cracow.
 From 1981 to 1993 he was with the Department of Electrical Engineering at the University of Sydney, Sydney, Australia, where, in recent years, he was a senior lecturer.

 In 1992 he was instrumental in establishing the International Faculty of Engineering at the Technical University of Łódź, Poland, of which he was the Foundation Dean (1992–95) and Professor (in absentia) (1992–99).
 He was also appointed honorary dean of the English Engineering Faculty at the Donetsk National Technical University in Ukraine in 1995.

 Most recently, he was an adjunct professor in the College of Engineering and Engineering Technology at Northern Illinois University, DeKalb, Illinois, US (2013–2016).
 He was an adjunct senior research fellow in the Faculty of Arts at Monash University, Clayton, Melbourne, Australia (2009–2014).
 Between 1994 and 2009, he was associate professor, professor and director of the UNESCO International Centre for Engineering Education (UICEE) in the Faculty of Engineering at Monash University and was associate dean (engineering education) of the Faculty of Engineering between 1994 and 1998.

 His research interests include circuit analysis, electrical machines and apparatus, implementation of computer technology in electrical engineering, software engineering, methodology of engineering education and industrial training, educational psychology and measurement, as well as human aspects of communication in engineering.
 His achievements to date have been published in books and manuals and in over 350 scientific papers, in refereed journals and conference proceedings.